 The Seven Peaks Financial Aid Committee consists of the Director of Admissions, the Controller, and the Head of School.
 This committee determines a student's eligibility for aid, and the amount of any award, based upon a family's demonstrated need.
 All discussions and communications regarding the determination of eligibility for aid are kept strictly confidential.

 Who is aware that my child receives financial aid?

 Prior to determining eligibility for admission, only the Director of Admissions, the Controller, and the Head of School are aware of who has applied for financial aid.
 Once financial aid awards are offered, student enrollment contracts are amended to reflect financial aid awards.
+Access to financial aid awards is limited to the Director of Admissions, the Controller, the Director of Development, and the Head of School.
 Students and families are never publicly identified by the school as financial aid recipients.